piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/TabletDevices.php)

-The TabletDevices tag is just the same as MobileDevices tag, with this difference that is intended for theme which supports tablet devices.
+The TabletDevices tag is just the same as the MobileDevices tag, expect that is intended for theme that supports tablet devices.
 It accepts the same arguments as the MobileDevices tag.

 ### DesktopDevices